mkcjeb/mkcjbantugon.github.io/_posts/2019-03-07-regression-analysis.md

 <strong> Purpose: </strong> Find a model that can predict a new customer's revenue.

+The following dictionary format allows us to easily test different variable combinations.
+These are the the variables tested for each instance.

 ```python
 # Defining a dictionary with variables names for each different model test